 Last but not least, there are no iOS or Android apps available yet.
 This is definitely an area Scrintal team will work on to provide a seamless user experience on the go.

-Even though it is still in alpha phase, Scrintal has a huge potential to become a great alternative to Notion thanks to the simplicity and flexibility it provides.
+Even though it is still in Beta phase, Scrintal has a huge potential to become a great alternative to Notion thanks to the simplicity and flexibility it provides.
 Connecting ideas together using bi-directional linking is a huge plus for many note-takers out there, and great for mind mapping and note-taking methods like Zettelkasten.

 Notion is a tool for collaboration, note taking and organizing ideas.
 With Notion you can easily share your notes and thoughts with colleagues, friends and family in real-time.
 In Scrintal, we take all the best elements of Notion and make it more efficient and visuall.
 Check out these top Notion alternative uses cases.